 My winter walk of Salzburg with a photo camera

-Getreidegasse street with medieval burgher houses and wrought iron signs, making it a must-see destination.
+Getreidegasse Street boasts medieval burgher houses and wrought iron signs, making it a must-see destination.

 I would be delighted to offer you top-notch photography services that beautifully capture the essence of your surroundings, including the natural beauty and architectural marvels of Salzburg.

 I took these captivating photos while taking a stroll through Salzburg in January 2021, amidst the Corona Pandemic.